China's Steel Export Practices Spark International Criticism

 The March jobs report in the U.S. suggests an unsettling trend toward part-time employment and a notable decrease in full-time positions.

 Despite inflation-adjusted incomes falling dramatically since January 2021, Americans are buying more than ever.
 That may sound like a contradiction, but it’s perfectly possible, at least in the short run.
 Americans today, especially the young, are just “bougie broke.”
+That’s a fancy way of saying people have

 The sharp decline in inflows to the Federal Reserve's reverse repo facility signals shifts in U.S. monetary strategy, influenced by tax deadlines and Treasury debt settlements.